AustinEast/ghost/README.md

 # ghost
-Framework to help bootstrap and simplify game development with the Heaps Engine.
+Framework to help bootstrap and simplify game development with the Heaps and OpenFL frameworks.
 Currently in rapid development, so it is not recommended for use yet.

 ## About